Fairness (machine learning): Gender Bias

+and Facebook.
+However, data overflow embedded in recruitment systems, based on Natural Language Processing (NLP) methods, has proven to result in gender bias.

+Political bias

+Political bias refers to the tendency of algorithms to systematically favor certain political viewpoints, ideologies, or outcomes over others.
+Language models may also exhibit political biases.
+Since the training data includes a wide range of political opinions and coverage, the models might generate responses that lean towards particular political ideologies or viewpoints, depending on the prevalence of those views in the data.

 Controversies

 The use of algorithmic decision making in the legal system has been a notable area of use under scrutiny.
 In 2014, then U.S. Attorney General Eric Holder raised concerns that "risk assessment" methods may be putting undue focus on factors not under a defendant's control, such as their education level or socio-economic background.
 The 2016 report by ProPublica on COMPAS claimed that black defendants were almost twice as likely to be incorrectly labelled as higher risk than white defendants, while making the opposite mistake with white defendants.
 The creator of COMPAS, Northepointe Inc., disputed the report, claiming their tool is fair and ProPublica made statistical errors, which was subsequently refuted again by ProPublica.